cassiancc/Pyrite/README.md

 It's inspired by mods like Quark and Charm that expand on Minecraft without feeling too unfamiliar.

 Pyrite is available for Minecraft Fabric 1.20.1.
 While legacy versions are on GitHub, they are not recommended for use at this time as they are missing core features and reflect an older idea for the mod.
+While I haven't ruled out backports, my current focus is the 1.20.1 version.
+No Forge port is planned.

 ## Features
 - Stained Planks, in every colour of dye (and more!)
 - Dyed Bricks, in every colour of dye (and more!)
+- Wall Gates, for every Vanilla wall.
 - Cobblestone Bricks
+- Framed Glass
+- Grass Carpets